serverpod/serverpod/README.md

 ___Please note that Serverpod is still in early-stage development, and things may frequently change over the next few months.___

 Every design decision made in Serverpod aims to minimize the amount of code that needs to be written and make it as readable as possible.
-Apart from being just a server, it incorporates many common tasks that are otherwise cumbersome to implement or require external services.
+Apart from being just a server, Serverpod incorporates many common tasks that are otherwise cumbersome to implement or require external services.

 - Serverpod will automatically generate the protocol and client-side code by analyzing your server.
 Calling a remote endpoint is as easy as making a local method call — no more deciphering and parsing REST API responses.
 - Connecting the database has never been easier.
 Database rows are represented by typed Dart classes and can even be serialized and sent directly to the client.